Impact of the September 11 attacks on the entertainment industry: Programming

 Several television series, most notably The West Wing and Third Watch, produced special episodes addressing the attacks; Third Watch devoted an episode to interviewing first responders, many of whom were advisors to the series, while West Wing presented an off-continuity episode in which the characters discuss an unspecified but similar attack with a group of students.
-Law & Order and its spinoff series all began their fall season premieres with a tribute to the victims.
-Shows such as the military based JAG and Third Watch (a series about New York City first responders) made major changes to their ongoing storylines to incorporate the event's aftermath.
+South Park returned from its mid-season hiatus in November with the episode Osama bin Laden Has Farty Pants, which featured the main quartet of boys getting mistakenly shipped to Afghanistan and coming face-to-face with bin Laden, all with the show's usual irreverent comedy; for example, the way Cartman deals with bin Laden calls back to American propaganda cartoons produced during World War II that denigrated Germany and Japan.
+Law & Order and its spin-off series all began their fall season premieres with a tribute to the victims.
+Shows such as the military-based JAG and Third Watch (a series about New York City first responders) made major changes to their ongoing storylines to incorporate the event's aftermath.
 The season eight premiere of the NBC sitcom Friends was dedicated to the "people of New York City".
 Characters in the HBO crime drama The Sopranos discussed the attacks in several episodes, and the overall mood of the show became darker; the Twin Towers were also removed from the opening credits beginning with the fourth season.
-The HBO show Sex and the City removed the twin towers from its title sequence in the next season.
+The HBO show Sex and the City removed the Twin Towers from its title sequence in the next season.
 Alias, a series set within the espionage world that debuted in the fall of 2001, began adding references to terrorism and the Department of Homeland Security (an entity created after 9–11).

 On September 17, 2001, Politically Incorrect host Bill Maher's guest Dinesh D'Souza disputed President George Bush's label of the terrorists being "cowards", saying that the terrorists were warriors.
 Maher agreed and, according to a transcript, replied, "We have been the cowards, lobbing cruise missiles from 2,000 miles away.
 That's cowardly.
 Staying in the airplane when it hits the building, say what you want about it, it's not cowardly."
 The comments were widely condemned, and the show was cancelled the following June, which Maher and many others saw as a result of the controversy; however, ABC denied that the controversy was a factor, and said the show was cancelled due to declining ratings.
 Maher said that the show struggled for advertisers in its final months.